AI Insurance News

 AI Regulation: What Insurance Agents Need to Know in 2025

 Insurance is one of the most regulated industries in the world.
-With AI now touching underwriting, claims, marketing, and customer service, regulators want to ensure:
+With AI now touching underwriting, claims, marketing, and customer service, regulators want to ensure consumers are treated fairly, automated decisions are transparent, AI doesn't introduce discrimination, and data is secure and properly handled.

 For independent agencies, new rules could affect how you market, how you use client data, and which AI tools you can implement.